credativ/plutono/docs/sources/datasources/graphite.md

 +++
 title = "Graphite"
-description = "Guide for using graphite in Grafana" keywords = ["grafana", "graphite", "guide"] aliases = ["/docs/grafana/latest/features/datasources/graphite"] weight = 600
+description = "Guide for using graphite in Plutono" keywords = ["plutono", "graphite", "guide"] aliases = ["/docs/plutono/latest/features/datasources/graphite"] weight = 600
 +++

-# Using Graphite in Grafana
+# Using Graphite in Plutono

-Grafana has an advanced Graphite query editor that lets you quickly navigate the metric space, add functions, change function parameters and much more.
+Plutono has an advanced Graphite query editor that lets you quickly navigate the metric space, add functions, change function parameters and much more.
 The editor can handle all types of graphite queries.
 It can even handle complex nested queries through the use of query references.

-Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Grafana.
+Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Plutono.
 Only organization admins can add data sources.
 To learn more about the Graphite data source, refer to Graphite's [product documentation](https://graphite.readthedocs.io/en/stable/).

 ## Graphite settings